oluwaseunadenuga/SpiderFoot-Reconnaissance-Lab/README.md

 ---

-## 🎯 Project Overview
+## Project Overview

 This project demonstrates hands-on vulnerability assessment competency using **Nessus Essentials** against a single lab virtual machine.
-The engagement replicates the initial vulnerability sweep a security analyst would conduct on a new asset — from scope agreement through to producing a prioritised findings report ready for IT remediation handoff.
+The engagement replicates the initial vulnerability sweep a security analyst would conduct on a new asset, from scope agreement through to producing a prioritised findings report ready for IT remediation handoff.

 The lab covers the complete vulnerability management lifecycle: